imegabiz/tcb/README_EN.md

 **Important note:** These two addresses aren't alternatives to each other — they're combined.
 The top box (your main Worker/Pages address) stays untouched and builds configs exactly as before; the second box only adds extra configs using your custom domain.
 The JSON and YAML configs (Xray, Sing-box, Clash) build both sets into one combined file, marked with the 🌐 emoji; the single link-format configs are built separately for both addresses, side by side, with a `-D` suffix on the custom-domain versions.
 Since a custom domain doesn't support non-TLS ports, its configs are always built as TLS-only — so at least one TLS port must be selected in the "Clean IPs" section, or the panel will warn you when generating configs.

+### Fallback Domain

+In Step 2, below the Worker/Pages address box, there's an optional field labeled "Fallback Domain."
+If someone opens your Worker/Pages address directly, without a proxy app, they see a blank response by default — which can be a signal that this address is something special.
+By filling in this box with the address of a real, harmless website (e.g. a news site), that visitor sees the content of that site instead of the blank response.

+**⚠️ Important note:** Unlike most other settings, which only apply on the client side, this value is embedded directly inside the Worker/Pages code.
+This means every time you change or clear this box, you need to fetch the Worker/Pages code again from the panel (copy or download) and replace it on Cloudflare, or the change won't take effect.

 ### Fragment

 Enabling Fragment splits the TLS handshake data into smaller pieces, making it harder for DPI to detect.
 This setting only applies to the JSON config and has no effect on VLESS configs.
 Fragment and ECH cannot be enabled at the same time.